KhuloodBatis/Login_Register/README.md

-#This project is an implementation of the login and Register process using Mailtrap.com and API default
+#This project is an implementation of the Auth login and Register process with API default
+# using https://mailtrap.io/ to vreification email or mobile
-#and how can resetPassword
+# how can resetPassword